Scotland Coach Holidays

 Queuing is a British Institution - jump a queue at your own risk!

 If you are visiting from outside of the United Kingdom, it is wise to check customs requirements before you travel.
 If you are planning to bring alcohol, tobacco or souvenirs into the country, you need to be familiar with the UK's custom laws.
-For those people coming to the UK from the EU, you are allowed to bring an unlimited amount of most goods for your own use without paying tax or duty.
+If you go over your allowances, you may have to pay tax or duty.
+It is worth checking the HM Revenues and Customs website before you travel.

-Entry Requirements
+UK Entry Requirements

-When travelling between the UK, Northern Ireland, the Channel Islands or the Isle of Man in most cases an official form of identification such as a Driver's License will be ok.
-However, some airlines will insist you show a passport so check before you travel.
+When travelling between the UK, Northern Ireland, the Channel Islands or the Isle of Man you may need to show a Border Force officer a document confirming your identity.
+In most cases an official form of identification such as a driver's license or an armed forces identity card will be ok.
+However, some airlines will insist you show a passport so please check before you travel.

 Things to do